-So in the spring of 2014, Piedmont International University is taking the academic adventure to the next level with 6 pilot classes.
-In each case, highly qualified faculty will prepare web content in the form of video or audio lectures and then lead carefully constructed classes that have a laboratory atmosphere where students speak, write, experiment, ask questions, problem solve and just basically practice doing exactly what they are trying to learn how to do.
-Some students will attend physically on campus and others will attend virtually.
-Here’s a glimpse at what each class will include:
+So in the spring of 2014, Piedmont International University took the academic adventure to the next level with six pilot classes.
+In each case, highly qualified faculty prepared web content in the form of video or audio lectures and then led carefully constructed classes that had a laboratory atmosphere where students spoke, wrote, experimented, asked questions, solved problems and practiced doing exactly what they were learning.
+Some students attended physically on campus and others attended virtually.
+Here’s a glimpse at what classes included:

 - Acts: Following explanatory lectures, students will work through the passages asking questions, researching answers, and applying hermeneutical principles under the direction of the professor.
 Experts can be consulted in person or via Collaborate software.

-- Logos: Using professional tutorials to provide content, students will have an opportunity to learn to utilize the powerful Bible study tool to its fullest capacity with a knowledgeable in-class coach there to facilitate application.
+- Introduction to Computers: Logos: Using professional tutorials to provide content, students will have an opportunity to learn to utilize the powerful Bible study tool to its fullest capacity with a knowledgeable in-class coach there to facilitate application.